Offensive-Panda/Persistence_AND_Anti_Sandbox/README.md

 # Anti-Vm and Anti-Sandbox
-1) I am getting Ram size if it is less than 4 gb program will terminate.
+1) Getting Ram size if it is less than 4 gb program will terminate.
-2) I am checking if the exe is running in VMware or VirtualBox it will terminate.
+2) Checking if the exe is running in VMware or VirtualBox it will terminate.
-3) I am checking the debuger is present, it will terminate.
+3) Checking the debuger is present, it will terminate.
-4) I am checking if the exe is running in sandbox it will terminate.
+4) Checking if the exe is running in sandbox it will terminate.

 # Assignment